gabrielbdornas/braicode/pages/002-02-variables.md

 Now, we're going to write a program that will ask about the current year and the year that we were born in.
 Then it will use these variables to calculate our age.
-As usual, we'll start with our input functions.
+We'll start with our input functions.
 The return values will be stored in variables called `current_year` and `birth_year` (remember to use underscore to separate multiple words).
 Next, we need to calculate the age, so we define another variable called `age`, and here we do some basic math like `age = current_year - birth_year`.
 Finally, print age variable.